This post may be sponsored or contain affiliate links. All opinions remain our own.(Full disclosure)

 The effects of Kombucha vary from person to person.

-Those who find it especially beneficial generally experience an instant boost to well-being and sustained vitality after a few weeks of drinking.
+Those who find it especially beneficial generally experience an instant boost to well-being and sustain vitality after a few weeks of drinking.

 Positive effects of more severe diseases, infections, and ailments may take a few months, but you can expect notable differences within a year.